 December through May

 During the archipelago’s wet season, the water and air temperatures are at their warmest.
 It will likely rain once a day, but this is also the sunniest time on the islands.
 These months are ideal for swimming and snorkeling, though fish aren’t as abundant during this season.
 This is also a great time for viewing land birds, sea turtles, and sea lions, as their breeding season takes place in these months.
 December is an excellent month to visit the Galapagos, but also the busiest time of the year.

 June through November

-For anyone interested in visiting the islands, there is really no better or worse time to visit.
-In part this is because the Galapagos Islands are right on the equator so that air and water temperatures do not vary much.
+For anyone interested in visiting the islands, there is really no good or bad time to visit.
+This due to the reason that the Galapagos Islands are right on the equator so that air and water temperatures do not vary much.
 Read in detail about Galapagos weather and climate.
 In addition, almost all of the animal species you will see on the Islands arrived because they floated there on logs or beds of plants, or they were blown in.
 This means that species like the Galapagos penguin, flightless cormorant, marine iguana, land iguana, blue footed booby, Galapagos hawk, fur sea lion, California sea lion and others spend the entire year in the Galapagos and do not migrate.
-The waved albatross is one of the few migratory exceptions and is best seen in spring and summer.
+The waved albatross is one of the few migratory exceptions and is best seen in spring and summer months.